-3All the gifts-and more generally all payments to workers-are paid for by the employers, and the returns to worker effort (the raised donations) also go to the employer.
+4All the gifts-and more generally all payments to workers-are paid for by the employers, and the returns to worker effort (the raised donations) also go to the employer.
 As we tell the subjects (truthfully), the Becker Center at the University of Chicago is collaborating with the charities and facilitating the employment, while not paying for the work.
 The one exception is the two paid training sessions, which by design are paid by the Becker Center.

-elasticity of productivity of 0.1.
-Second, worker productivity increases by 10 percent when the envelopes are utilized by the charity compared to when they are not, holding constant the piece rate.
+output by 12 percent.
+While this difference is highly statistically significant, it implies a modest elasticity of productivity of 0.1.5 Second, productivity increases by 10 percent when the envelopes are utilized by the employer compared to paid training rounds where they are not, holding constant the piece rate.
 This suggests some form of social preferences: workers value that the work counts for the employer.
 Third, a doubling of the employer return in the form of a donor match leads to a negligible (and statistically insignificant) productivity increase of 1.6 percent.
 These findings are more consistent with a warm glow model than with pure altruism.
-Turning to the between-subject gift treatments, we estimate no statistically significant impact for any of the gift treatments.
+Fourth, we estimate no statistically significant impact for any of the gift treatments.

 This experiment allows us to consider, within one design, variation in incentives for the workers, return to the employer, and response to the gifts.
 Yet, it also has limitations.
-First, the within-subject structure is less natural, with the potential to confuse some subjects.
+First, the within-subject structure is less natural, with the potential to confuse subjects.
 Second, the precision of the social preference estimates is limited by the fact that the outcome (envelopes stuffed) is quite inelastic.
 Even sizable shifts in worker altruism or warm glow towards the employer, say due to a gift, would result in fairly small impacts on productivity, which are hard to detect.
 Indeed, it is only due to the large sample and within-subject structure that we can still extract reasonably precise inferences.
-This small elasticity appears to be the rule, rather than the exception, for real-effort productivity tasks: previous papers with piece-rate designs estimate elasticities of 0.03 (Araujo et al., 2016 and Goerg, Kube, and Radbruch, 2019) and 0.04 (DellaVigna and Pope, 2018).
+This small elasticity appears to be the rule, rather than the exception, for real-effort productivity tasks: previous papers with piece-rate variation estimate elasticities of 0.03 (Araujo et al., 2016 and Goerg, Kube, and Radbruch, 2019) and 0.04 (DellaVigna and Pope, 2018).

 To address these issues required us to identify a simpler, between-subject design that is still well-powered, i.e., where the outcome is significantly more elastic to incentives.
 We are aware of no work tasks with high elasticity of productivity.
-Instead, building on the design of Abeler et al. (2011), we move from measured output over a fixed unit of time-productivity- to how much extra work workers are willing to do-a form of labor supply.4
+Instead, building on the design of Abeler et al. (2011), we move from measured output over a fixed unit of time-productivity- to how much extra work workers are willing to do-a form of labor supply.6

 In Experiment 2, we hire 300 workers for a one-time 2-hour data coding job for \$60.
-After the two hours are completed, and we paid for the work, we ask "Would you be willing to help us enter some more of the data for up to one hour?"
+After the two hours are completed, and workers were paid, we ask "Would you be willing to help us enter some more of the data for up to one hour?"
 In a control group, we state that "unfortunately, we cannot compensate you for this extra time."
-For the two piece-rate treatments, we inform them that "we will pay you [¢25/\$ ¢50] for every minute of work that you do, up to one hour."
-5
+For the two wage-rate treatments, we inform them that "we will pay you [¢25/¢50] for every minute of work that you do, up to one hour."

 In Experiment 3, we hire 2,000 workers online for \$1.60 to perform a one-time task of checking the accuracy of 40 mailing addresses of University of Chicago alumni.
 Upon completion, we ask workers if they would consider checking up to 20 more entries.
-For the piece rate treatments, we state that "we will pay you [1/2/4] extra cents for every address you check, up to 20 addresses".
+For the piece-rate treatments, we state that "we will pay you [1/2/4] extra cents for every address you check, up to 20 addresses".